JosephineQiu/ISQA8086-Team1/AudienceProfile.md

 * The Inquirer and Mirror.
 (2019, April 6).
 Linda Loring Foundation receives invasive-species grant.
 Retrieved from https://www.ack.net/news/20190404/linda-loring-foundation-receives-invasive-species-grant.

 # Contributorship Statement
-_Menglin Qiu_, _Dhwani Kumrawat_ and _Ranga Reddy_ have worked collectively to generate the documentation of this project work plan.
+_Menglin Qiu_, _Dhwani Kumrawat_ and _Ranga Reddy_ have worked collectively to generate the documentation of this documentation.

 # Proofreader Signoff
 The above contents are reviewed and confirmed by _Ranga Reddy_  .